All Episodes

 It's an undemocratic, disingenuous sleight of hand the left is practicing, but it is winning.

-The cost is that it only widens the gap between Middle America and the elite.
+The cost is that it only widens the gap between middle America and the elite.

-Anyway, folks, I just I feel nervous even mentioning all this stuff to you because it gets into the era uh area of pure speculation and and uh and gossip, and I want you to understand that that's what it is, and there's a reason for it.
+Anyway, folks, I just, I feel nervous even mentioning all this stuff to you because it gets into the area of pure speculation and gossip.

 This is inexplicable to people, and they're trying to understand it.